charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ##### **System Abstraction rules**

-* A System Abstraction **may use its Worker** for technical realization.
-* A System Abstraction **may call other System Abstractions** only when they belong to the same underlying domain of functionality.
+* A System Abstraction **must use its Worker ** for technical realization or else **call other System Abstractions** only when they belong to the same underlying domain of functionality.
 * A System Abstraction **may not call Agents**.
 * Any usage of external system abstractions or utilities must be annotated with `@Forc_pract_code`.